jupyter-server/enterprise_gateway/docs/source/docker.md

 We plan on producing one image per release to the [enterprise-gateway-demo docker repo](https://hub.docker.com/r/elyra/enterprise-gateway-demo/) where the image's tag reflects the corresponding release.

 To build a local image, run `make docker-image-enterprise-gateway-demo`.
-Because this is a development build, the tag for this image will reflect the value of the VERSION variable in the root Makefile (e.g. 2.0.0.dev2).
+Because this is a development build, the tag for this image will not reflect the value of the VERSION variable in the root Makefile but will be 'dev'.

 ### elyra/nb2kg

 Image [elyra/nb2kg](https://hub.docker.com/r/elyra/nb2kg/) is a simple image built on [jupyterhub/k8s-singleuser-sample](https://hub.docker.com/r/https://hub.docker.com/r/jupyterhub/k8s-singleuser-sample/) along with the latest release of [NB2KG](https://github.com/jupyter/nb2kg).
 The image also sets some of the new variables that pertain to enterprise gateway (e.g., `KG_REQUEST_TIMEOUT`, `KG_HTTP_USER`, `KERNEL_USERNAME`, etc.).

 To build a local image, run `make docker-image-nb2kg`.
-Because this is a development build, the tag for this image will reflect the value of the VERSION variable in the root Makefile (e.g. 2.0.0.dev2).
+Because this is a development build, the tag for this image will not reflect the value of the VERSION variable in the root Makefile but will be 'dev'.

 ## Runtime Images